icons8/free/README.md

 <summary>Sketch compatibility</summary>

 * OverlayStyle: [Style](#Style) - style settings for the frame if it acts as an overlay in Sketch prototyping.
-* GroupLayout: [IGroupLayout](#IGroupLayout) - sketch Layout settings.
+* GroupLayout: [SketchGroupLayout](#SketchGroupLayout) - sketch Layout settings.
 Not supported in Lunacy, but keeping data for compatibility.
 * BackgroundInExport: [bool](#bool) = `False` - when enabled, the frame background is included into export files.
 * OverlayInteraction: [OverlayBackgroundInteraction](#OverlayBackgroundInteraction) = `None` - overlay interaction for Sketch prototyping.
 * Overlay: [bool](#bool) = `False` - defines whether the frame acts as an overlay in prototyping.